kemacdonald/speed-acc/README.md

-Repository for data, analysis, and model code for a project comparing speed-accuracy tradeoffs when establishing reference during real-time language processing.
+Repository for data, analysis, and model code for a project comparing the information gathering process during a speeded language processing task using the visual world paradigm.